Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 For this reason, most organic pest control products need to be applied frequently for best results.
 It is also smart to use them in rotation and/or in combination with each other to prevent having your pests build up a resistance to them.

 When you spray an insect with a chemical pesticide, it dies on the spot.
-Conversely, you may observe insect pests walking right through DE seemingly unfazed.
+Conversely, you may observe insect pests walking right through diatomaceous earth seemingly unfazed.
 Don’t despair!
-It takes a while for the DE to damage the insect exoskeleton and decimate the critter!
+It takes a while for the diatomaceous earth to damage the insect exoskeleton and decimate the critter!

 As a matter of fact, a number of factors affect the speed with which DE works to kill off insects.
 The size and type of insect is one very important factor.
 Additionally, the ambient humidity levels and the particle size of the DE may affect the speed with which it works.
 Temperature also plays a role, as does the level of infestation.
 It naturally takes quite a bit longer to deal with more insects.